Kencur

 How to prepare medicines:

-Dried rhizome powder of sand ginger mix with honey is and have twice a day better to treat cough.
+Dried rhizome powder of sand ginger mixed with honey is and have twice a day better for treating cough.

-Kencur is the one of the ingredients in the Ayurveda medicines like-
+Kencur is one of the ingredients in Ayurveda medicines like-